RSCC Policies & Guidelines

 - Travel which may be authorized, and pursuant to which expenses may be reimbursed, shall be limited to the following:

-- Travel which is necessary for the proper execution of official college business or in justifiable pursuit of college's objectives.
+- Travel which is necessary for the proper execution of official college business or in justifiable pursuit of Roane State’s educational and research objectives.

 - Travel to meetings and conferences of a professional nature which will increase the attending employee's usefulness to the college.

 Travel shall not include, and no reimbursement for expenses shall be made for, transportation in connection with an employee's official station of employment.
-The employee's "official station" is his or her regular area of employment activity, e.g., office headquarters, campus, or designated location of an employee established in the field.
-For purposes of this policy, this provision means that no employee shall be reimbursed for coming from home to, or going home from, his/her "official station".
+The employee's "official station" is their regular area of employment activity, e.g., office headquarters, campus, or designated location of an employee established in the field.
+For purposes of this policy, this provision means that no employee shall be reimbursed for coming from home to, or going home from, their "official station".

 - The official station of an employee shall be designated by the president.

-- It is normally expected that the official station is that location at which the employee spends greater than 50% of his/her working time.
+- It is normally expected that the official station is that location at which the employee spends greater than 50% of their working time.

 Official Station is to be determined as follows: